JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/What_is_Blockchain.md

             But in reality, a single block in blockchain can store 1MB of data and that's why, depending on the size of the transaction, a single block can store a few thousand transactions under one roof.

-            Is the one block store one transaction detail or many? one block innclude a lot of transaction and contract
+            Is the one block store one transaction detail or many? one block include a lot of transaction and contract internal transaction.(ETH block)

     How the blockchain work